Fraction Calculator

 What Is a Fraction?

-A fraction represents a part of a whole — written as a numerator over a denominator with a bar between them.
-The denominator tells you how many equal parts the whole is split into; the numerator tells you how many of those parts you have.
-The fraction 3/4 means three of four equal pieces.
-Every rational number — every value that terminates or repeats as a decimal — can be written as a fraction, which is why fractions sit at the foundation of arithmetic, algebra, and beyond.
+A fraction represents a part of a whole, written as a numerator over a denominator separated by a horizontal bar.
+The denominator tells you how many equal pieces the whole has been divided into; the numerator counts how many of those pieces you have.
+The fraction 3/4 means three of four equal parts, and every rational number — every value that either terminates or repeats in decimal form — can be expressed exactly as a fraction.

 How Fraction Operations Work